Skip to main content

 Auto dispatch is on by default.
 When a booking is ready to dispatch, it goes into the fleet's dispatch queue so available fleet drivers can claim it in the app.
 This applies to both point-to-point and hourly bookings — if a rider selects "Pickup now" for an hourly booking, the trip is dispatched immediately just like a standard on-demand ride.

 Drivers have 60 seconds to accept a dispatch before it expires and moves to the next available driver.
+If a ride has already been claimed by another driver, any subsequent driver who tries to accept it will see an error message and should choose a different ride instead.

 Zone Pricing